 Their eye colour is a complicated business: I have grey eyes, the rarest pigment.
 Maybe there’ll be a way to figure that out, if I get to Medical School; but that’s a couple of years and a lot of exams away yet.

 So, between them my parents have one big nose, and probably one sharp brain, and at least one head of shimmering white hair.
 Maybe just one parent has them all, like me.

-When I was sixteen, I found out a second vital fact, a breakthrough in my mission.
-My persistent yet fruitless questioning over many years had made me realise the near impossibility of discovering who I had come from, so I turned my attention to whereI had come from.
-A place I could visit and stand in the street to see if anyone looked like me or recognised me.
+Now, I’ve found out a second vital fact, a breakthrough in my mission.
+Despite persistent questioning over many years I had made no progress in discovering whoI had come from; so I turned my attention to whereI had come from.
+I wanted a place I could visit and stand in the street to see if anyone looked like me or recognised me.

 I knew I was probably of Nordic stock, the only possible explanation for my hair, which was the reason my parents told me I was adopted, when I was five years old and starting school.
-They had no choice: I stood out like a bottle of milk amongst the swarthy inhabitants of Chios.
+They had to: I stood out like a bottle of milk amongst the swarthy inhabitants of Chios.

 “Nobody brought you.
-We collected you.”
+We went and got you.”

-That got her attention.
-She faced me, all hands on hips, and laser beam eye contact.
+That caught her attention.
+She faced me, hands on hips, and laser beam eye contact.
 “Polly, you think you’ll trick me, do you?
 Me?
 You’ll need to get up very early in the morning if you’re going to do that.
 I can’t even remember, it was long ago and far away, a strange land of people with hair like yours.
 Stop asking me.
 Taste this, what d’you think?”

 She fed me a spoonful of her new pastitso with added chorizo.